 We see it when they give up a treasured item because they can see how much distress it is causing the other.

 Instead of insisting one sibling gives something up to another to keep the peace, we can trust that they can cope with the disappointment and work through their emotions.
 This also opens the door for them to do a good deed without feeling pressured to do so.

-For example, when Lucy became teary one afternoon when Penny chose the only ‘farm cup’ for her banana smoothie to go in, I acknowledged her disappointment: “You really wanted that farm cup, Lucy.
-Penny has that cup today.
+For example, when one girl became teary one afternoon when their sister chose the only ‘farm cup’ for her banana smoothie to go in, I acknowledged her disappointment: “You really wanted that farm cup.
+Your sister has that cup today.
 Is there another you would like to choose?”
-Penny stood and observed Lucy’s distress as Lucy chose a different cup.
-She then stepped forward and handed her cup over to Lucy who managed a brief smile of thanks through her tears.
+The girl who had the cup stood and observed her sister’s distress as she was forced to choose a different cup so she stepped forward and handed her cup over receiving a brief smile of thanks through tears for her kindness